adityakuppa26/Java-In-a-Nutshell/DataTypes_And_Arrays/README.md

 say we want to convert int to byte , byte b ; int a;
 b = (byte) a;
-here , modulo 256 value is assigned to b , if value of a is not in byte's range.
+here , modulo 256 (range of byte) value is assigned to b , if value of a is not in byte's range.
 ```

 # Arrays